vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     ```
 1. Configure the environment variables.

-      In an air-gap environment, if you run the `tanzu init` or `tanzu plugin sync` commands, the command hangs and times out after some time with the following error:
+      In an air-gapped environment, if you run the `tanzu init` or `tanzu plugin sync` commands, the command hangs and times out after some time with the following error:

       By default the Tanzu global config file, `config.yaml`, which gets created when you first run `tanzu init` command, points to the repository URL <https://projects.registry.vmware.com> to fetch the Tanzu plugins for installation.
 Since there is no Internet in the environment, the commands fails after some time.